 - Advise sick staff members and parents of sick children not to return until they have met criteria for return. - Children or staff excluded for these symptoms should not return until they have either tested negative for COVID-19 or a medical evaluation determines that their symptoms were more likely due to another cause (e.g. sore throat due to strep throat).
-In this later case, the individual can return when they meet criteria for that condition. - Children or staff that require testing for COVID-19 will require a negative PCR (mouth or throat swab) test or, if not tested, must complete the current isolation criteria for COVID-19 to return to childcare. - Children and staff who test positive for COVID-19 and persons with symptoms of COVID-19 (see list above) who do not get tested, should isolate until: - Ten (10) days have passed since symptoms started and - - Three (3) days (72 hours) have passed since last fever without taking medicine to reduce fever - and - - Overall improvement in symptoms. - Those who test positive by a PCR (mouth or throat swab) test but do not have symptoms will be required to stay out of child care until ten (10) days after the specimen was collected. - The criteria above should be used to determine eligibility to return to child care.
-Negative tests results are not required.
+In this later case, the individual can return when they meet criteria for that condition. - Children or staff that require testing for COVID-19 will require a negative PCR (mouth or throat swab) test or, if not tested, must complete the current isolation criteria for COVID-19 to return to childcare. - Children and staff who test positive for COVID-19 and persons with symptoms of COVID-19 (see list above) who do not get tested, should isolate until: - Ten (10) days\ have passed since symptoms started and - - Twenty-four (24) have passed since last fever without taking medicine to reduce fever - and - - Overall improvement in symptoms.

+- Those who test positive by a PCR (mouth or throat swab) test but do not have symptoms will be required to stay out of child care until ten (10) days\ after the specimen was collected. - \Note: some people may be required to extend the isolation period to twenty (20) days.
+Their doctor will need to determine if this is necessary. - The criteria above should be used to determine eligibility to return to child care.
+Negative tests results are not required or recommended for return.